MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 > Minor fixes are not listed so if you experience a problem with the Azure Information Protection client, we recommend that you check whether it is fixed with the latest GA release.
 If the problem remains, check the current preview version (if available).
 >
 > For technical support, see the [Support options and community resources](../information-support.md#support-options-and-community-resources) information.
 We also invite you to engage with the Azure Information Protection team, on their [Yammer site](https://www.yammer.com/askipteam/).

+## Version 1.54.n

+**Released**: 10/23/2019

+This version includes the MSIPC version 1.0.xxx.xxx of the RMS client.

 ## Version 1.53.10.0